 Bike is in great shape for the year.
 To reduce the increasing heat under severe racing conditions a new liquid-cooled (water and oil) engine was featured for the 1992 GSX-R750.
 The new slimmer engine featured both oil injection piston cooling and water-cooled oil-cooler thus allowing a reduced cylinder pitch of 10mm and slimmer 57mm crankcase width.
 Torsional resistance increased by 24% thanks to a new 5-sided aluminium pipe frame with sand-casted steering head section and cast swing arm pivot while the new monocoque swing arm and new link type rear suspension improved handling.
 Cost savings were found in the plastic headlight cover vs the glass cover of the previous year.
 Dry weight remained at 208 kg and horsepower increased to 118 hp at 11,500 rpm.

+Here's a hot cruiser that's going to light up the city streets.
 The Suzuki Boulevard M50 boasts unrivaled muscle cruiser styling along with a healthy injection of Suzuki technology.
-The first thing to strike you is its hard-tail design, which thanks to an advanced rear suspension system provides a comfortable and responsive ride.
+The first thing to strike you is its hard-tail design, which - thanks to an advanced rear suspension system - provides a comfortable and responsive ride.
 Of course, the muscle styling cues don't end there.
 Check out its pullback bars, contoured saddle, sculpted rear fender and eye-catching slash-cut chrome mufflers.
+The Suzuki Boulevard M50 has performance to match its image.
+Its liquid-cooled 50-cubic-inch V-twin engine features an advanced Suzuki fuel injection system that gives it terrific torque down low and an incredibly wide powerband.
+What's more, the M50 rewards you with crisp handling and an exceptionally comfortable ride around town or out on the open highway.

 † Prices do not include title fee, tag fee, dealer prep or taxes.